“Ready to be my personal Pino Palladino!!!??”

 “Hard to walk away with anything that feels like dignity…”

-My mind wandered to the LA studio where Pino and Don Henley and Danny Kortchmar and all the other musicians cut this track in the early 80s, back when full bands were still being hired to play on pop records.
-I thought about those cats thriving in a robust music industry, gathering and moving about freely between sessions without a deadly airborne virus to worry about, and I ignored how jealous I was of them and the easier times they lived in.
+My mind wandered to the studio in Los Angeles where Pino and Don Henley and Danny Kortchmar and all the other musicians cut this track in 1983, back when full bands of live human musicians were still being hired to play on pop records.
+I thought about those cats thriving in a robust music industry, making all kinds of money and gathering inside crowded window-less recording studios without having to worry a potentially fatal airborne virus.
+I ignored how jealous I was of them and the seemingly easier times they lived in.

-I ignored everything except the work at hand.
-Even though Pino cut this track in a big LA studio and I was running a MacBook in my bedroom in Brooklyn, our jobs were the same.
+I ignored everything except the task at hand.
+Even though Pino cut his track in a big LA pro studio and I was running a 9-year-old MacBook in my bedroom in Brooklyn, our jobs were the same.
 But I finally hit the wall at 2am: my head grew heavy and my sight grew dim, I had to stop for the night.

-The next day I moved the operation back to my workstation, reconnecting the Scarlett to my 27-inch iMac.
-I also plugged the fretless into my Aguilar TH500 head, which added some sweet color to her sound.
+The next morning I moved the operation back to my studio area in the living room, reconnecting the Scarlett to my 27-inch iMac.
+I also ran the fretless through my Aguilar TH500 head, which added some sweet color to her sound.
 After a good night’s sleep I’d also finally absorbed the tune, so I could focus on playing actual music without worrying about which chord or section comes next.
-I nailed it dead in the pocket after five takes, and sent the audio and video files off to Murphy who was thrilled and grateful.
+I nailed it dead in the pocket after five takes, and proudly sent the audio and video files off to Murphy who was thrilled and grateful.
 A little EQ and some chorusing got the track sitting perfectly in the mix, and the finished product can be enjoyed here:

-After a certain point in your life/career, there’s going to be people that you’ll almost always say “yes” to simply because you’ve known them for so long, and you trust them enough to guarantee your artistic safety.
+After a certain point in your life/career as an artist, there’s going to be people that you’ll almost always say “yes” to simply because you’ve known them for so long and you trust them to guarantee your creative safety.
 I could have easily copped out on Murphy with any number of excuses: too tired, too busy, don’t really know the song, whatever.
 But I’m thankful to him for the opportunity to get my gears turning again, and I’m glad I went through it to get to it.
 The joy and camaraderie of a great collaboration, and the satisfaction of finally getting it right, far outweighed any discomfort I confronted in the beginning.
-The safety of your “wheelhouse” can leave you with rusty wheels, and now more than ever it’s “use it or lose it” for me and my fellow musicians.
+Sitting still in the safety of your “wheelhouse” can leave you with rusty wheels, and now more than ever it’s “use it or lose it” for me and my fellow musicians.

 Remember what’s important